2.3 Network properties setting

 Figure 13 Advanced setting

-Clients can download data patterns or existing files in the server/log folder by sending a GET command with URL.
+Clients can download data patterns or existing files located in the server/log or server/video folders by sending a GET request with the appropriate URL.

-For downloading data pattern, there are 4 data patterns which are increasing binary, decreasing binary, increasing text and decreasing text pattern.
-When a server receives a GET request, data pattern and length of requested data are displayed on the server console, as shown in Figure 14.
+For downloading data pattern, there are four data patterns which are increasing binary, decreasing binary, increasing text and decreasing text pattern.
+When the server receives a GET request for a data pattern, it logs the pattern type and the requested data length on the console, as shown in Figure 14.

 Figure 14 Server console when client download data pattern

-For downloading html file in server/log folder, when a server receives a GET request, file path of requested data is displayed on the server console, as shown in Figure 15.
+For downloading existing files from server/log or server/video folder, if the specified file exists, the server responds with that file.
+The file path of the requested resource is logged on the server console, as shown in Figure 15.

 Figure 15 Server console when client download ./log/DG.html

 Clients can upload data to the server by sending a POST command followed by uploaded data.
-After completely transferring, received data, length of data and transfer speed are displayed on the server console, as shown in Figure 16.
+After the transfer is complete, received data, length of data and transfer speed are displayed on the server console, as shown in Figure 16.
 If data length is more than 16 kB, the server console shows only data length and transfer speed.

 Figure 16 Server console when client upload data